BenKuperstein/QTomography/Readme.md

+# Supplementary Code for Tau Labc QTomography experiment

-pick_rectangles.py - code for manually picking the bounding box of the camera feeds from the recorded experiments tomography.ipynb - contains the experiment logic
+pick_rectangles.py - code for manually picking the bounding box of the camera feeds from the recorded experiments tomography.ipynb - contains most of the experiment code